Non-strict singularity of optimal Sobolev embeddings: Introduction

 The so-called Sobolev exponent $p^*$ is optimal in the sense that it cannot be replaced by any bigger exponent $q>p^*$, and the embedding \eqref{intro:classical_Sob_emb} is not compact (see \cite{AFbook}).

 Already in the 1960s--1970s, it was apparent that the Lebesgue scale of function spaces is not sufficient for capturing various subtle limiting or borderline behaviors, and more general, finer-grained scales of function spaces, such as Lorentz or Orlicz spaces, became widely used (e.g., see~\cite{BW:80,D:71,H:79,P:65,S:81,S:72b,T:67,Y:61}).
-A large number of such function spaces are particular instances of so-called \riSps{W} (\riSps{}, see~\cite{BS}).
+A large number of such function spaces are particular instances of so-called rearrangement-invariant function spaces (r.i.\ spaces, see~\cite{BS}).
 Among others, landmark contributions by Maz'ya and Talenti elucidated fine properties of solutions to elliptic PDEs via rearrangements and capacitary estimates (see~\cite{M:73, Mabook, T:76, T:76b}), which fortified the importance of studying the structure of general Sobolev-type embeddings and various symmetrization techniques (see also~\cite{B:19} and references therein).

-More recently, a great deal of effort has been devoted to describing optimal spaces in various Sobolev embeddings in the general framework of \riSps{}.
-In particular, Kerman and Pick in \cite{KP:06} (see also~\cite{EKP:00}) completely characterized optimal target \riSps{} in Sobolev embeddings on bounded regular domains in~$\rn$.
+More recently, a great deal of effort has been devoted to describing optimal spaces in various Sobolev embeddings in the general framework of r.i.\ spaces.
+In particular, Kerman and Pick in \cite{KP:06} (see also~\cite{EKP:00}) completely characterized optimal target r.i.\ spaces in Sobolev embeddings on bounded regular domains in~$\rn$.
 An equivalent form of the Sobolev embeddings in question is